The universal structure of moment maps in complex geometry: Equivariant differential geometry

 \begin{definition}\cite[Proposition 7.4]{BGV} Let $A$ be a $K$-invariant connection.
 We say that a $K$-equivariant (smooth) section $\mu$ of $\End E \otimes \mfk^*$, thus associating to each $v \in \mfk$ a section $\langle \mu, v\rangle \in \scA^0(\End E)$, is a \emph{moment map} for the $K$-action on $E$ if for all $v\in \mfk$ we have \end{definition}

 Thus the moment map condition is an equality of elements of $\scA^1(\End E)$.
 We again emphasise that we do not require positivity (of any kind on $F_A$) in our definition of a moment map in this higher rank case.
-By \cite[Proposition 7.4]{BGV}, a moment map for the \(K\)-action on \(E\) always exists.